Eurecat/astar-gridmap-2d/README.md

 - [hjweide/a-star](https://github.com/hjweide/a-star)
 - [daancode/a-star](https://github.com/daancode/a-star)

-Nevertheless __GridAstar__ is 20% faster than the former and few orders of magnitude (3+) faster than the latter.
+Nevertheless, this implementation is 20% faster than the former and few orders of magnitude (3+) faster than the latter.

 You might also want to take a look to [astar-algorithm-cpp](https://github.com/justinhj/astar-algorithm-cpp), but this implementation is more generic and it is not specifically optimized for 2D gridmaps.

-To achied this speed, this library uses a fairly large amount of RAM to perform many operations in __O(1)__.
+To achieve this speed, the library uses a fairly large amount of RAM to perform many operations in __O(1)__.
 The number of memory allocations is reduced to the very minimum.

-It requires between 10 and 18 bytes for each cell in the grid.

-In other words, between 10 and 18 Mb of memory for a 1000x1000 gridmap.
+It requires __at least__ 10 bytes for each cell in the grid, in other words, more than 10 Mb of memory for a 1000x1000 gridmap.

 ## Usage